Curb Your Enthusiasm: VHS release

 The first season of Curb Your Enthusiasm was released on VHS in a three-volume box set.

 DVD releases

 Curb Your Enthusiasm seasons come in a two-disc DVD set with ten episodes.

 Other media

 Book

-A Curb Your Enthusiasm book was released October 19, 2006, published by Gotham Books.
+A Curb Your Enthusiasm book was released on October 19, 2006, published by Gotham Books.
 The book contains stories from Larry David's past, original interviews and commentary, episode outlines, episode guide, and over 100 full-color photographs.
 The contents of the book span the first five seasons of the show.

 Music

 The show is punctuated between scenes with music orchestrated by Wendell Yuponce and from a music library company called Killer Tracks.
 Frequently heard are instrumental arrangements of the whimsical "Three Little Maids From School Are We" from The Mikado, and the rhythmic Gypsy dance "Les tringles des sistres tintaient" from Carmen.

 The opening and closing theme song (not mentioned in the credits) is "Frolic" by Italian composer Luciano Michelini.
 Larry David heard the music used in a bank commercial years before the show was created and thought it had a lighthearted, joyful quality.
 An unofficial soundtrack was released by Mellowdrama Records in 2006.